nguyenphuminh/casio-coding/docs/en/Casio Coding.md

 First, we remove "12" to get "3456".
 We realize that 123456 mod 10000 equals to 3456, but there is no built-in way to calculate modulo in Casio ($\div R$ does not give us a result that can be assigned to a variable or usable in sum/product), so we have this formula:

 $$123456 - 10000Int(\frac{123456}{10000})$$

+Note: You can use the `÷R` operator to calculate the remainder and access it through the F variable too, but note that it will not work in sigmas or the product notation.

 Then, we remove "6" to get "345".
 We know that 3456 / 10 = 345.6, rounded down to 345, so now we have: